Gabrielmastrangelo/Asset-Allocation-With-Python/README.md

 [My Linkedin webpage](https://www.linkedin.com/in/gabriel-canuto/)

+***OBS***: This repository is heavily based in the Courses of [Assets Management w/ Python from EDHEC](https://www.coursera.org/specializations/investment-management-python-machine-learning)

 ### 1 - Hello World Portfolio
 Here, just to initiate the topic of asset allocation and python for financial applications, we developed a portfolio with no rebalance and no changes.
 It is noticeable, that as the equity share of the portfolio outperforms the others classes, it becomes more volatile and less diversified.